Lost in Space: Music

 As part of his 1997 album Dying To Be Heard (Infinite Visions), Bill Mumy recorded "The Ballad of William Robinson", in which a now 42-year-old Will Robinson recounts the premise of Lost in Space, the current state of his family (his father Professor John Robinson has died five years previously) and his despair at "still [being] Lost in Space."
 The song can also be found as a track on Dr. Demento's Hits From Outer Space (Laughs.com - LGH1137, 2002).

 Home media

 20th Century Fox has released the entire series on DVD in Region 1.
 Several of the releases contain bonus features including interviews, episodic promos, video stills and the original un-aired pilot episode.

 All episodes of Lost in Space were remastered and released on a Blu-ray disc set on September 15, 2015 (the 50th anniversary of the premiere on the CBS TV Network).
-The Blu-ray disc set includes a cast table reading of the final episode, written by Bill Mumy, which brings the series to a close by having the characters return to earth.

 All episodes of Lost in Space were reformatted (from the Blu-ray video masters) to 16:9 widescreen and released on a 17 disc DVD set on February 5, 2019.